genoni-studio/nextjs-tailwind-4/README.md

 - `preflight.css`
 - `utilities.css`

 It's possible to import these selectively.
-For example, if the project already has its `reset.css`, you can import only `theme.css` and `utilities.css`
+For example, if the project already has a `reset.css`, you can import only `theme.css` and `utilities.css`

 ```diff
 + @layer theme, base, components, utilities;